-The Substring function in SQL is used to return a portion of string.
-This function is called differently in different databases:
+The Substring function in SQL is used to return a portion of the string.
+Each database provides its own way(s) of doing this:

 The syntax for SUBSTRING is as follows (we will use SUBSTR( ) here):